JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 <JetScapeWriterAscii> on </JetScapeWriterAscii>
 ```

 which mean the framework will run `<nEvents>` events in total, but every hydro file will be reused `<nReuseHydro>` times.
-As a results, we will run the particle sampler `iSS`  `<nReuseHydro>`  times, for each hydro freeze-out surface.
+As a results, for each hydro freeze-out surface, we will run the particle sampler `iSS`  `<nReuseHydro>`  times.

-### a.
+#### a.
 Hydro stage: MUSIC

-In the box below, the result files from MUSIC are listed:
+The result files from MUSIC are listed in the box below:

 ```shell
 # evolution of a few hydro quantities